M’sakhan (Roast Chicken with Onion, Sumac, and Allspice)

 - 2 large yellow onions, minced

 - 1 cup slivered almonds

-- Increase oven to 475°.
+Increase oven to 475°.
 Working with 1 ball dough at a time, roll into a 10" disk about 1⁄8" thick.
 Transfer to a parchment paper-lined baking sheet.
 Brush dough with reserved pan drippings and spread half the onion mixture over dough, leaving a 1⁄2" border.
 Bake until bread is puffed and golden brown, 8–10 minutes.
-To serve, cut bread into wedges and place on 4 plates.
+To serve the m'sakhan, cut bread into wedges and place on 4 plates.
 Arrange chicken over flatbread, sprinkle with almonds, and drizzle with any remaining pan juices.